cuonglevant/charityweb/README.md

 This is a repository for the final exam project of Thematic 1

-Thank Mr. Hoang for this repository.
+Thank Mr. Hoang from CES for this Readme file/repo.

 Project Name : **_Charity Web_**